We explain the history and significance of Remembrance Day and Liberation Day in the Netherlands, which fall each year on May 4 and 5.

 The Liberation Flame

 Liberation Day is a colorful fête where the Dutch celebrate freedom and democracy everywhere.
-The festivities traditionally start at midnight on May 4; when a torch is lit in Wageningen, where the capitulation documents were signed.
+The festivities traditionally start at midnight on May 4, when a torch is lit in Wageningen.
+This is where the capitulation documents were signed.
 A team of 1,300 runners then carry it in relay to other fires all over the country.
+The Liberation Flame then travels to 200 different municipalities in the Netherlands.
+In the hours that follow, a colorful range of events takes place across the Netherlands.
+The Prime Minister traditionally launches these celebrations in a different province each year.
+However, again, due to the COVID-19 measures, many of these events will not go ahead or will be modified this year.
+Therefore, be sure to visit the event websites to find the latest updates.

 A highlight of the celebrations is the Liberation Festivals which take place all over the country.
 There were 14 locations in 2019; including Amsterdam, Brabant, Den Haag, Drenthe, Flevoland, Fryslân, Gelderland, Groningen, Haarlem, Limburg, Overijssel, Utrecht, Zeeland, and Zuid-Holland.

 The festivals feature extensive musical programs and big-name acts that relate to the theme of freedom.
 Dutch bands, international musicians, and top DJs take to the stage to perform to hundreds of thousands of spectators.
-Some of the most popular festivals are the Liberation Pop Festival in Haarlem and the Liberation Day Festival in Wageningen.
+Some of the most popular festivals are ‘Bevrijdingspop’ (Liberation Pop Festival) in Haarlem and the Liberation Day Festival in Wageningen.
 Many revelers also flock to Amsterdam’s Museumplein and Den Haag’s Malieveld to delight in the day’s music and festivities.
+Again, you can check the event websites for updates about this year’s events in light of COVID-19.

 Parades and other local celebrations